Cookies on this website

 Your consent to this sharing of data, within the practice and with those others outside the practice is assumed and is allowed by the Law.

-People who have access to your information will only normally have access to that which they need to fulfill their roles, for instance admin staff will normally only see your name, address, contact details, appointment history, and registration details in order to book appointments, the practice nurses will normally have access to your immunisation, treatment, significant active and important past histories, your allergies and relevant recent contacts whilst the GP you see or speak to will normally have access to everything in your record.
+People who have access to your information will only normally have access to that which they need to fulfil their roles, for instance admin staff will normally only see your name, address, contact details, appointment history, and registration details in order to book appointments, the practice nurses will normally have access to your immunisation, treatment, significant active and important past histories, your allergies and relevant recent contacts whilst the GP you see or speak to will normally have access to everything in your record.

 You have the right to object to our sharing your data in these circumstances but we have an overriding responsibility to do what is in your best interests.